James Justin: Luton Town

 On 12 July 2017, Luton rejected a bid of £1 million for Justin from Championship club Nottingham Forest.
 Later that month, Justin signed a contract extension with Luton until 2020, with the option of a further year.
 Justin returned from the England under-19 training camp with a hamstring injury, and subsequently missed the first few matches of the 2017–18 season.
 His first match of the season came in a 2–2 draw to Tottenham Hotspur under-21s in the EFL Trophy on 15 August.
 On 14 October, Justin made his first league start and scored his first goal of the season in a 7–1 win over Stevenage.
 Justin struggled to establish his place the team, finishing the season with 22 appearances and two goals.
 However, his contract was extended by a further year at the end of the season after a promotion clause was triggered as a result of Luton's promotion to League One.

 Justin started the season opener in a 1–0 defeat to Portsmouth on 4 August 2018.
 Justin initially struggled for play-time again, making only two league starts by October in midfield due to competition from fellow full-backs Jack Stacey and Dan Potts.
 However, Potts suffered a groin injury in a 2–0 win over Walsall on 20 October, with Justin tasked to replace him.
-He regained his team in the starting eleven following Potts' injury, with Justin stating, "Then whenever my opportunity came, this year it came through unfortunate circumstances with Pottsy getting injured, but I feel like I've taken my chance well."
+He regained his team in the starting eleven following Potts's injury, with Justin stating, "Then whenever my opportunity came, this year it came through unfortunate circumstances with Pottsy getting injured, but I feel like I've taken my chance well."
 He won the November EFL Young Player of the Month after making 4 appearances and scoring twice that month.
 As a mainstay in the squad, he finished the season with 52 appearances and three goals.
 Luton had also achieved back-to-back promotions, this time finishing as champions of League One.
 Justin won the Luton Young Player of the Season again, and was also named in the PFA League One Team of the Year and nominated for the Young Player of the Season.
 In total, Justin made 114 appearances and scored six times for Luton.